 The red sea is not really red.
 It is actually as blue as the water can get.
 This is the sheerest blue I have seen in my life.
 So where does the name the Red Sea comes from?
 Well, it comes from the Red corals that live on its bed.
 I, unfortunately, could not see them as snorkeling was not on our itinerary.

 What we did do was go on a long boat cruise in the deep blue sea.
 This is the closest I got to Israel and Egypt – two countries that I am yet to visit.
 As you move away from the shore towards the sea, the skyline starts making its outline clear.
 You see the hills in the colors of the desert.
 You can see the hills cut in a pyramidal shape with steps leading to the top – almost like an unfinished pyramid.

 At places, the change in color of the waters indicated the presence of underwater life.
 It was tempting to go looking for them, but then who said, all your wishes must come true?

 You have the option of going for diving and glass bottom boat rides in the Red Sea at Jordan.

 Ayla was the original name of Aqaba, though there is no consensus on where the name came from.
 Aqaba is, of course, an Arabic name that means obstacles referring to the hills and rocky terrain that created obstacles for the visitors.

 Read more about this excavation on the Chicago University website who is managing this project.

-This early 16 CE fort is located at one end of present-day Aqaba city, overlooking the Red Sea.
+This early 16 CE fort is located at one end of the present-day city, overlooking the Red Sea.
 This fort had been a witness to the Arab Revolution and World War I. It is a fairly small fort, that is a well-preserved ruin now.
 You can see a layer of green trees between the fort and the Red Sea.